ngusta/random-tournament/README.md

 Run this to deploy to AWS.

 Prereq:
-- Install AWS CLI first.
+- Install AWS CLI first (CLI 2 is fine)
 - Run ``aws configure``
 - Use Private AWS Access Credentials from 1Password as Access Key ID and passowrd
 - Use eu-north-1 as default region
 - Use json as default output

 Now the deploy command should work!
+After deployment, to see the results right away on ngusta.com, go to AWS CloudFront (https://us-east-1.console.aws.amazon.com/cloudfront/v3/home?region=eu-north-1#/distributions/ETQT8NOF6TB09) and create an invalidation (Invalidation tab) for /* and run that

 ### `npm run eject`